Executive Director- Jennifer Myers

 Along with volunteering, Jennifer cares for environmental sustainability and revels in the great outdoors.
 She is passionate about her community and earnestly supports local businesses.
 Jennifer brings a wealth of experience from her past roles to benefit our association.

 Education & Support Coordinator- Susan Rahey (she/her)

-Susan was employed for over forty years in heathcare, both in frontline care and management positions.
-She held numerous leadership roles in local, regional and national healthcare related organizations.
+Susan was employed for over forty years in healthcare, both in frontline care and management positions.
+She held numerous leadership roles in local, regional, and national healthcare-related organizations.
 She retired in 2020 as the Neurophysiology Program Coordinator, with responsibility for coordinating the Epilepsy Medical and Surgical program at the QEII Health Sciences Centre in Halifax, NS.

 She has received many distinguished awards from societies and organizations in which she has participated.
-However, she ranks as her proudest achievement her leadership role in the planning, fundraising and construction, together with her mentor and colleague of more than 30 years, Dr. R. Mark Sadler, of the newest and most patient-centered Epilepsy Monitoring Unit in Canada, that opened in 2017.
+However, she ranks her proudest achievement in her leadership role in the planning, fundraising, and construction, together with her mentor and colleague of more than 30 years, Dr. R. Mark Sadler, of the newest and most patient-centered Epilepsy Monitoring Unit in Canada, which opened in 2017.

 In 2017, Susan received the Clinical Care/ Advocacy Award from the Canadian League Against Epilepsy.
 She Credits Dr. Sadler and the division of Neurology, QEII HSC and especially her patients for sharing their lives with her.

-Jordan has always been passionate about working in non-profits; and those values come from direct impacts from non-profits that have change her life and she understands the amazing things they do for our communities.
+Jordan has always been passionate about working in non-profits, and those values come from direct impacts from non-profits that have changed her life and she understands the amazing things they do for our communities.
 She is excited to have this opportunity to work with EAM and learn more about the epilepsy community!